IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/jeremy-keith.md

 ## What can we expect from Jeremy in the future?
 Anything you want to share?

 I have some ideas for some new projects, but I really need to knuckle down and overhaul some existing long-term projects.
 I already mentioned the Irish music site, The Session.
-There's also a site I built called Huffduffer that's long overdue a redesign: <a class="link link--special" href="https://huffduffer.com/" target="_blank" rel="noopener">huffduffer</a>
+There's also a site I built called Huffduffer that's long overdue a redesign: <a class="link link--special" href="https://huffduffer.com/" target="_blank" rel="noopener noreferrer">huffduffer</a>

-As ever, I'll be writing my thoughts on my website, <a class="link link--special" href="https://adactio.com/" target="_blank" rel="noopener">Adactio</a>.
+As ever, I'll be writing my thoughts on my website, <a class="link link--special" href="https://adactio.com/" target="_blank" rel="noopener noreferrer">Adactio</a>.